 Welcome to the PKP School course on Attracting, Selecting, and Disseminating Content for your Library Publishing Program.
 This course includes information about how to recruit partners and select content for your library publishing program, and how to incorporate diverse voices into each part of the publication process.
 It also shares information about common production workflows, identifying the resources and staff skills needed to support various editorial strategies and content types.

-This course is made up of six modules: 1) Content Strategy, 2) Proposals, Submissions, and Production, 3) Publishing Long-Form Scholarship, 4) Supporting a Journals Program, 5) Publishing Educational Materials, and 6) Working with Multi-Modal Content.
+This course is made up of an introductory module and six content modules: 1) Content Strategy, 2) Proposals, Submissions, and Production, 3) Publishing Long-Form Scholarship, 4) Supporting a Journals Program, 5) Publishing Educational Materials, and 6) Working with Multi-Modal Content.
 Each module is broken down into several units, and within each unit you will find various ways of interacting with the content, including unit readings, videos, discussion questions, and activities.
 You will have an opportunity to test your understanding of the module content with a quiz at the end of the module.

 This course, as well as others in the Getting Started in Library Publishing series, was adapted from the Library Publishing Curriculum developed by the Educopia Institute and the Library Publishing Coalition (LPC), in partnership with the Public Knowledge Project (PKP), NASIG, and BlueSky to BluePrint.
 The content was adapted under a Creative Commons Attribution (CC BY) 4.0 license.
 The curriculum is a suite of synchronous and asynchronous professional development offerings for librarians.
 This dynamic, extensible, multimedia curriculum is intended to empower librarians to meet local demands to launch and/or enhance scholarly publishing activities.
 The initial curriculum was released in 2018 and included four modules that address major competencies in library publishing: Content, Impact, Policy, and Sustainability.
 Each module has been authored by field experts, and each is roughly the equivalent of a 12 hour “course.”
 This PKP School adaptation of the Curriculum was published in 2020.